dnaber-de/WP-Responsive-Image-Captions/readme.md

 ```

 ## Five Classes, three interfaces WTF?
 Indeed, one could handle this issue with exactly one function.
-Wo why this effort? _Because I can._ Seriously: first of all this somewhat a proof-of-concept and one example on a testable MVC pattern in a WordPress plugin. **Critical reviews are welcome!**
+So why this effort? _Because I can._ Seriously: first of all this somewhat a proof-of-concept and one example on a testable MVC pattern in a WordPress plugin. **Critical reviews are welcome!**